scalacenter/course-management-tools/docs/getting_started.md

     are not yet comfortable with the used software libraries and/or frameworks
   - the application history is tracked using **_git_**
-  - the application can be converted in an artifact that can be used to run the application at any of the intermediate steps in an easy manner
+  - the application can be converted to artifact that can be used to run the application at any of the intermediate steps in an easy manner
   - the application can be converted in an artifact that can be used